-The concept paper that followed this folder assignment required students to play the role of a physics teacher and instruct the class about Archimedes' Principle, using the lead bucket example described above.
+The concept paper that followed required students to play the role of a physics teacher and instruct the class about Archimedes' Principle, using the lead bucket example described above.
 Students were asked to keep in mind that their audience was made up of their physics classmates and that all were non-science majors.
-This concept paper was required to be 400 - 500 words long and was to be mechanically perfect.